loxilb-io/loxilbdocs/docs/kube-loxilb.md

 ## How to use kube-loxilb ?

-1.Make sure loxilb docker is downloaded and installed properly in a node external to your cluster.
+1. Make sure loxilb docker is downloaded and installed properly in a node external to your cluster.
 One can follow guides [here](https://loxilb-io.github.io/loxilbdocs/run/) or refer to various other [documentation](https://loxilb-io.github.io/loxilbdocs/#how-to-guides) .
 It is important to have network connectivity from this node to the master nodes of k8s cluster (where kube-loxilb will eventually run) as seen in the above figure.

-2.Download the loxilb config yaml :
+2. Download the loxilb config yaml :

 ```
 wget https://github.com/loxilb-io/kube-loxilb/raw/main/manifest/kube-loxilb.yaml
 ```

-3.Modify arguments as per user's needs :
+3. Modify arguments as per user's needs :
 ```
 args:
         - --loxiURL=http://12.12.12.1:11111